 From a selection of Mode S EHS downlink aircraft parameters (see Mode S Harmonization of the Transition Arrangements for State Aircraft, EUROCONTROL, for a list of downlink parameters for EHS capability) and ADS-B ES parameters it is possible to derive good-quality wind speed and direction, and moderate-quality air temperature (see Table 2.4) at very high temporal frequency (up to 2-second reports).

 Table 2.4.
+Meteorological parameters derived from Mode S EHS and Mode D ES